dazfuller/dazfuller-uk/content/posts/velops-network/index.md

 Before doing all of this I ran a few speed tests from the lounge, which is kind of close to the routers, but the house has some pretty dense walls and so connectivity isn't always great.

-On the old network (I've lost the saved imaged :angry:) I was getting between 80Mpbs and 120Mbps down, and about 40Mbps up.
+On the old network (I've lost the saved images :angry:) I was getting between 80Mpbs and 120Mbps down, and about 40Mbps up.
 Which when I've got 600mbps broadband isn't great.
 And at one point I was getting around 30Mpbs down!

 With the new devices in place, it's now so much better (and this is why I ended up just moving everything) and I'm getting between 400Mpbs and 500Mpbs down to the device.